bmarolleau/firstdemo-scikitlearn-ibmi/README.md

 Next: A version with jupyter (web IDE for python & R) instead of ipython as an interactive python environment.

-More information on AI Solutions and ML/DL on IBM i [here](https://t.co/3QFohFlmIR)
+More information on ML/DL Solutions on IBM Systems & Cloud, including IBM i [here](https://t.co/3QFohFlmIR)